Indicators

 EU GAP: Objective 11 Number of services in EEAS and COM services that have a Gender Advisor and/or GFP (MS)

-EU GAP: Thematic Area of Engagement SO3Extent to which women’s rights organisations, feminist organisations and other CSOs, peacebuilders and women human rights defenders working for gender equality and women’s and girls’ empowerment and rights are able to work independently without fear of their safety and security (MS)
+EU GAP: Thematic Area of Engagement SO3Extent to which women’s rights organizations, feminist organizations and other CSOs, peacebuilders and women human rights defenders working for gender equality and women’s and girls’ empowerment and rights are able to work independently without fear of their safety and security (MS)

 UN WPS: Number of initiatives developed and implemented to prevent, monitor and mitigate violence against women in politics (VAWP) and in public life (including gender equality advocates in civil society organizations working on gender equality and women’s empowerment, especially women’s organizations) (UN Women SP IRRF 2022-2025 0.5.f) (UN)